Shame is the demon that haunts all of humanity. When you name it, you can beat it.

 One evening, the professor asked an elegant question.
 Elegant questions do not have just one correct answer.

 For example; “who was the first president of the US?” does not qualify as an elegant question.

 The professor asked, “Do you think humankind is inherently good or inherently bad?”

 He had set the table in such a way to create conflict!
 There were about 24 educators in the class; teachers, counselors, administrators.

 All but two of the class raised their hands to affirm they believed humankind was basically good.

 Two people in the class raised their hand declaring they believed humankind was inherently bad; actually evil in nature.

 To the prof’s delight world war 3 broke out!
-The two were immediately under attack.
+The two outliers were immediately under attack.